How To Make The Week Work For Our Wellbeing?

 Simply it will give you something to work towards each week, consciously knowing you have the reset and rest can help motivate the mind to work towards that, breaking up the long week.

-There is deep comfort in knowing we have control of our own wellbeing, by scheduling in these small protective factors each week we are taking control, this is an empowering measure.
+There is deep comfort in knowing we have control of our own well-being, by scheduling these small protective factors each week we are taking control, this is an empowering measure.